webpack-contrib/less-loader/README.md

 pnpm add -D less less-loader
 ```

-Then add the loader to your `webpack` config.
+Then add the loader to your `webpack` configuration.
 For example:

 **webpack.config.js**